engtuncay/engtuncay.github.io/csharp-dotnet/arts/art-web-api-2-jwt.md

 Add following Action in Values Controller.
 Here we've made it very simple.

-📝 Note : Normally we'll expose this method with POST verb + we'll receive some credentials for authentication.
+❗ Warn : Normally we'll expose this method with POST verb + we'll receive some credentials for authentication.
 Once user will be authenticated, token will be generated accordingly.

 ```cs
 [HttpGet]